-This course of instruction was notable as although the Army School of Instruction had been established in 1885, this was the first course specifically designed to instruct on the duties of RQMS, and as such was probably the first dedicated “Q Store” trade-related course conducted in New Zealand.
+This course of instruction was notable as although the Army School of Instruction had been established in 1885, this was the first course specifically designed to instruct on the duties of RQMS, and as such, was the first dedicated “Q Store” trade-related course conducted in New Zealand.

 With the declaration of war against the Central Powers in August 1914, New Zealand was well prepared and rapidly mobilised and a Expeditionary Force dispatched overseas.
-To maintain the New Zealand Expeditionary Force (NZEF), a reinforcement plan was implemented with Trentham and later Featherston camps established as the principle reinforcement training camps.
+To maintain the New Zealand Expeditionary Force (NZEF), a reinforcement plan was implemented with Trentham and later Featherston camps established as the principal reinforcement training camps.
 In late August 1914, Lieutenant (Temp Captain) T McCristell NZSC was appointed as the Camp Quartermaster of Trentham Camp.
-In his role as Camp Quartermaster, McCristell with a cadre of men from the Permanent Staff held back from the Expeditionary Force, would establish the “Camp Quartermaster Stores”.
-Established as an distinctive unit with its own Badge the “Camp Quartermaster Stores” had several responsibilities, including;
+In his role as Camp Quartermaster, McCristell with a cadre of men from the Permanent Staff held back from the Expeditionary Force, established the Trentham “Camp Quartermaster Stores”.
+Established as a distinctive unit with its own Badge, the “Camp Quartermaster Stores” had several responsibilities, including.

 EVERYTHING movable in Camp, except the A.S.C and its wagons, is kept track of by the Camp Quartermaster—everybody and everything, from a soldier to an electric light bulb.
 The Camp Quartermaster knows where they all should be; and if they aren’t where they ought to be, he generally knows where they are.”

 Another important and essential role of the “Camp Quartermaster Stores” was in the training of suitable men as Quartermasters for service overseas.
 Within each reinforcement draft, each Regiment was allowed one RQMS and each company was allowed one CQMS.
-Based on their civilian occupations and with due regarded to their business ability, McCristell would select suitable men to be trained as RQMS and CQMS.
-Training would include;
+Based on their civilian occupations and with due regarded to their business ability, McCristell selected suitable men to be trained as RQMS and CQMS.
+Training included;

-- Stores Training dealing with every duty related to clothing and equipping the men.
+- Stores Training specific to every duty related to clothing and equipping the men.

 - Camp Equipment Training, including the methods of constructing field kitchens, incinerators, latrines, washing and cleaning arrangements, striking and pitching camps, making bivouacs, billeting men.